SimonDelord/Red-Hat-Developer-Hub/README.md

 ![Browser](https://github.com/SimonDelord/Red-Hat-Developer-Hub/blob/main/images/RHDH-Operator-Hub.png)
 ![Browser](https://github.com/SimonDelord/Red-Hat-Developer-Hub/blob/main/images/RHDH-Deploy-Operator.png)

-Installing Red Hat Developer Hub from the Operator Hub Console
+<p align=center>  Installing Red Hat Developer Hub from the Operator Hub Console </p>

 - The next step is to actually create a Developer Hub instance on the OpenShift cluster and create the dynamic plugin to access AAP.
 For this activity, I will use the Helm Chart and do the modifications for the dynamic plugin as part of the install.